VincentMarquez/The-Projection-Transfers-Spectral-Geometry/README.md

 * **Below **: The projector captures core shared features (e.g., edges, textures).
 * **Above **: The projector relies on overparameterized capacity to brute-force coverage.

-Our experiments (Section 4) demonstrate that calculating  provides a robust pre-training diagnostic.
-A low  predicts that fine-tuning will require destroying the source structure to accommodate the target, leading to catastrophic forgetting or poor convergence.